 The inheritance pattern is unknown, but having a family member with selective IgA deficiency increases the risk by about 50 times.

 Some patients have mutations in the TACI (transmembrane activator and calcium-modulator and cyclophilin ligand interactor) gene.
-Selective IgA deficiency is also commonly associated with certain HLA haplotypes; rare alleles or deletions of genes in the major histocompatibility complex (MHC) class III region are common.
+Selective IgA deficiency also commonly occurs in patients with certain HLA haplotypes; rare alleles or deletions of genes in the major histocompatibility complex Human Leukocyte Antigen (HLA) System (MHC) class III region are common.

-Drugs such as phenytoin, sulfasalazine, gold, and d-penicillamine may lead to IgA deficiency in some patients.
+Drugs such as phenytoin, sulfasalazine, gold, and penicillamine may lead to IgA deficiency in some patients.

-Most patients are asymptomatic; others have recurrent sinopulmonary infections, diarrhea, allergies (eg, asthma, associated nasal polyps), or autoimmune disorders (eg, celiac or inflammatory bowel disease, SLE, chronic active hepatitis).
+Most patients with selective IgA deficiency are asymptomatic; others have recurrent sinopulmonary infections, diarrhea, allergies (eg, asthma, associated nasal polyps), or autoimmune disorders (eg, celiac disease, inflammatory bowel disease, systemic lupus erythematosus, chronic active hepatitis).

-Diagnosis of selective IgA deficiency is suspected in patients who have recurrent infections (including giardiasis), anaphylactic transfusion reactions, or a family history of common variable immunodeficiency (CVID), IgA deficiency, or autoimmune disorders or who are taking drugs that lead to IgA deficiency.
+Diagnosis of selective IgA deficiency is suspected in patients who have recurrent infections (including giardiasis), anaphylactic transfusion reactions, or a family history of common variable immunodeficiency Common Variable Immunodeficiency (CVID) Common variable immunodeficiency (acquired or adult-onset hypogammaglobulinemia) is characterized by low immunoglobulin (Ig) levels with phenotypically normal B cells that can proliferate but... read more (CVID), IgA deficiency, or autoimmune disorders or who are taking drugs that lead to IgA deficiency.

 Allergic manifestations are treated.
-Antibiotics are given as needed for bacterial infections of the ears, sinuses, lungs, or GI or GU tract and, in severe cases, are given prophylactically.
+Antibiotics are given as needed for bacterial infections of the ears, sinuses, lungs, or gastrointestinal or genitourinary tracts.
+In severe cases, antibiotics are given prophylactically.

-Because immune globulin replacement therapy contains mostly IgG, patients with IgA deficiency do not benefit from it; also, anaphylactic reactions are a risk because patients may have developed anti-IgA antibodies.
-Rarely, if patients have no antibody response to vaccines and if prophylactic antibiotics are ineffective, specially formulated immune globulin preparations that contain extremely low levels of IgA can be tried and may be somewhat effective.
+Because immune globulin replacement therapy contains mostly IgG and minimal amounts of IgA, patients with IgA deficiency do not benefit from it.
+However, there still is some risk of sensitizing patients to IgA or triggering an anaphylactic reaction in those who previously developed anti-IgA antibodies.
+Rarely, if patients have no antibody response to vaccines and if prophylactic antibiotics are ineffective in preventing infection, specially formulated immune globulin preparations that contain extremely low levels of IgA can be tried and may be somewhat effective.

-Patients are advised to wear an identification bracelet to prevent inadvertent plasma or immune globulin administration, which could lead to anaphylaxis.
+Patients with selective IgA deficiency are advised to wear an identification bracelet to prevent inadvertent plasma or immune globulin administration, which could lead to anaphylaxis.

 Selective IgA deficiency is the most common primary immunodeficiency.